Nišava: Importance

 After being divided into districts in 1992, the Nišava District (with Niš as administrative center) is named after the river.
 Nishava Cove in Rugged Island in the South Shetland Islands, Antarctica is named after Nišava.

 In 2008, cultivation of various aromatic and medicinal herbs began in the Serbian section of the Nišava watershed and the valleys of its tributaries.
 In time, lavender became the major crop, spreading on numerous hills and mountain slopes.
 Other herbs include Roman chamomile, dwarf everlast, lemon balm, hyssop and Damask rose.
 Modified Mediterranean micro-climate in the valley, spreading from Greece and North Macedonia through the Niš and Leskovac basins in the South Morava valley, suits the herbs, so as the ph-neutral limestone terrain and altitude from 450 to 550 m.
 Numerous eco-plantations and oil distilleries were built.
 By 2020, the region became known as Serbian Provence.

 The region was famous for its vineyards, which were neglected for a long time, but by the 2020s they also experienced new boom.
 Planting of orchards also expanded.
 In some parts of the valley, lemon and banana trees are planted.
 The area used to be known for sirene production, too.
-Number of once poplar breed of Svrljig sheep dwindled.
+Number of once popular breed of Svrljig sheep dwindled.